-Summary/Purpose: To be Council's representative as a DAP representation expiring 26 July
+2 delegates (currently Crs Collinson & M McPhail & 2 alternate (deputies) Crs Nardi and White).
+Note any new appointees must undertake state government training for the position before being able to act in the position.
+As required.
+To be Council's representative as a DAP representation expiring 26 January 2020.

-2018.
 Each Panel will determine development applications that meet set type and value thresholds as determined by the Planning and Development (Development Assessment Panels) Regulations 2011 as if it were the responsible authority under the relevant planning instrument, such as the local planning scheme or region planning scheme.
-The DAP regulations state that DAP applications cannot be determined by local government or the Western Australian Planning Commission (WAPC).
+The DAP regulations state that DAP applications cannot be determined by local government or the Western Australian Planning Commission (WAPC). the western Australian Planning Confinission (WAPC).